yundddd/vf/README.md

 $ vscode@xaarch64 ~/vt master
 ```

 The containers have setup everything you need to build and debug your code.
-The repo is mounted at /home/vscode/vt.
-The default non-root user is called `vscode` to facilitate those who use vscode docker plugin.
+The repo is mounted at /home/$USER/vt.
 It is also in sudoer file.
 Note that the machine type is displaced on the prompt in case you have multiple terminals running.

 Under the hood, these two containers mount our repo and all share the same code with our development host.
 In other words, any changes to our code will be immediately available to build and run inside our containers.

 Note: The containers do not have permission to push to your repo, in fact they don't even have git user or email setup to commit any changes.
-Ideally you should only commit and push from your development machine.
+Ideally you should only commit and push from your trusted development machine outside of docker.

-Note: Users should not save any important data in containers as they do not perserve them.
+Note: Users should not save any important data in containers as they do not preserve them upon shutdown.
 If there is any update to dockerfile, re-run these commands to refresh the containers.
 Users should only modify the code folder inside the containers.

 # Infection Algorithm